3D Printing of LED Optics

 Optical quality surfaces – no post-processing

 The process requires zero post processing, thanks to the process of fluent dynamics that’s being used.
 By delaying the time between the jetting of the droplets and the application of UV light, the polymer is given time to flow and for each droplet to lose its spherical form.
 Optical quality surfaces are achieved with no post processing, such as polishing or grinding.
 The company offers herewith a new and affordable way to get optics prototypes and even follow up series available rapidly.
-LUXeXceL’s technology is been seen as a fundamental innovation in 3D optics manufacturing with disruptive potential.
+The optics printing technology is been seen as a fundamental innovation in 3D optics manufacturing with disruptive potential.
 Although pretty young, this company is emerging fast and definitely worth considering when working on your next optics prototype!

 Related to this article:

-▪ LUXeXceL The Movie – 3D Printed Optics: a Day from the Life of ‘John’
+▪ Luxexcel The Movie – 3D Printed Optics: a Day from the Life of ‘John’